Glossaries aid clarity

 If one term has only one meaning, how do you manage the other terms that mean the same thing?

 First, choose a preferred term.
-A preferred term is a term that is used in preference to another equivalent term.
+A preferred term is a term that is used in preference to an equivalent term.
 In the documentation, use only the preferred term.

 In the glossary, explain the preferred term.
-Include the other terms in the glossary, but do not explain them.
-For each term, include a cross-reference to the preferred term.
+Include the other alternative terms in the glossary, but do not explain the alternative terms.
+For each alternative term, include a cross-reference to the preferred term.
 For example: DOS box see command prompt.

 Use terms consistently to make the documentation as clear as possible to the readers.